Identifying Preferences when Households are Financially Constrained: Application: Estimating Preferences using Spanish Data

-Turning attention to the Frisch elasticity of labor supply, we can correspondingly analyze identification by inspecting the intratemporal condition.
-Denoting the marginal utility of consumption by $MU_{t}:=\left(C_{t}-hC_{t-1}\right)^{-\omega}$, the Frisch elasticity is potentially identifiable using the elasticity of different macroeconomic aggregates with respect to wage i.e. hours ($L$), aggregation residual ($\Xi^{lab}$), the undistorted marginal utility of wealth ($MU-\mu$) and the extensive and intensive margins of the distortion, $B$ and $\kappa$ respectively:
+As we did with the consumption Euler equation in \eqref{eq:intui}, we can correspondingly build intuition for the identification of the Frisch elasticity by inspecting the log-linear intratemporal condition.
+Denoting the marginal utility of consumption by $MU_{t}:=C_{t}^{-\gamma}$, the Frisch elasticity is potentially identifiable using the elasticity ($\epsilon$) of different macroeconomic aggregates with respect to the wage rate i.e. hours ($L$), the aggregation residual ($\Xi^{lab}$), the undistorted marginal utility of wealth ($MU-\mu$) and the extensive and intensive margins of the distortion, $B$ and $\kappa$ respectively:

-This is an implicit equation in $\eta$, which essentially identifies $\eta$ by adjusting the raw elasticity $\epsilon_{L,W}$ for variation that is due to wealth effects in order to isolate the substitution effect.

-The admissible values of $\eta$ will depend non-linearly in all of these elasticities and on the admissible values of $\omega$.
-The more responsive are dispersion and the two margins of the distortion to changes in the wage rate, the greater the divergence between the wage elasticity of aggregate hours from $\frac{\epsilon_{L,W}}{1+\epsilon_{MU,W}}$, which is the Frisch elasticity in the complete markets case.
-Being able to measure $B$ implies that the admissible estimates of $\frac{1}{\eta}$ will only vary with the admissible domain of the response of the intensive margin of adjustment to the wage, $\epsilon_{\kappa,W}$.
+This is an implicit equation in $\eta$, which identifies $\eta$ by adjusting the raw elasticity $\epsilon_{L,W}$ for variation that is due to wealth effects in order to isolate the substitution effect.
+The admissible values of $\eta$ will depend non-linearly in all of these elasticities and on the admissible values of $\gamma$.
+The more responsive are dispersion $(\Xi^{lab})$ and the two margins of the distortion $(B,\kappa)$ to changes in the wage rate, the greater the divergence between the wage elasticity of aggregate hours from $\frac{\epsilon_{L,W}}{1+\epsilon_{MU,W}}$, which is the Frisch elasticity in the complete markets case.
+Being able to measure $B$ implies that the admissible estimates of $\frac{1}{\eta}$ will only vary with the admissible domain of the wage elasticity of the intensive margin of adjustment, $\epsilon_{\kappa,W}$.

 Consistent with the results of \citet{DOMEIJ2006242}, the adjustment to individual behavior in the presence of borrowing constraints can imply a higher elasticity of labor supply as $\epsilon_{\kappa,W}$ is expected to be negative.
-Moreover, the distortion to the extensive margin $B_{t}$ affects aggregate supply in the same way.
-This is also in line with the fact that the lower bound on the Frisch elasticity is refined upwards in all the cases in which $B_{t}$ was employed.
+Moreover, the extensive margin $B_{t}$ affects aggregate labor supply in the same way.
+This is also in line with the fact that the lower bound on the Frisch elasticity is refined upwards in the first set of results when $B_{t}$ was employed.
+Nevertheless, this is not true in the other cases.
+When macro aggregates are utilized for identification, higher estimates of the Frisch elasticity would be the only possible refinement when $\epsilon_{\Xi^{lab}(\eta,\gamma),W^{t}}$ is negligible.
+When the latter is not negligible, then identification of $\eta$ depends in a more complicated way on the rest of the parameters e.g. risk aversion and the aggregation residual $\Xi_{t}$.